Chaitanya-Pratap-Singh/website/content/introducing-git-github-a-friendly-guide-for-newbies.md

   * **git clone - To create a local working copy of an existing remote repository, use git clone to copy and download the repository to a computer.**
   * **git pull - This pulls the changes from the remote repository to the local computer.**
   * **git push - Sends local commits to the remote repository.**

-* Wrapping Up
+  ## Wrapping Up

-Git and GitHub are simple yet powerful tools so they can be complied into a single blog so next week I’ll try to make the blog on how to use the above commands and make our first commit.
+Git and GitHub are simple yet powerful tools so they can be compiled into a single blog next week I’ll try to make a blog on how to use the above commands and make our first commit.

-Hope so you enjoyed the blog furthermore you can connect me on different social medias and subscribe to my YouTube Channel over [here](https://znap.link/chaitanyapratapsingh).
+Hope so you enjoyed the blog furthermore, you can connect with me on different social media and subscribe to my YouTube Channel over [here](https://znap.link/chaitanyapratapsingh).

 Thanks for reading till the end